tiltonneena/Gamesco-Project/README.md

 4. A narrative was developed about data insights to present to stakeholders.
 The final report was prepared and consolidated into a PowerPoint presentation.

 ### Key Findings
-- The 3 regions with the strongest proportional sales were Japan (JP), Europe (EU), and North America (NA).
+- The 3 regions with the strongest proportional sales were Japan, Europe, and North America.
-- EU’s percent in sales has been steadily going up since 2006, North America’s percent in sales has been declining since 2010, all the while Japan’s percent in sales has been consistent with slight increase since 2012.
+- Europe's sales percentage has steadily increased since 2006.
+North America’s sales percentage has decreased since 2010.
+Japan’s sales percentage has been relatively consistent with a slight increase since 2012.
 - The most popular game genres were action, sports, and shooter games.

 ### Deliverable